 When building green, changes aren't just to be made in the materials and design of a building.
-The UK generates 29 tonnes of municipal waste each year of which 87% comes from households.
+The UK generates 29 million tonnes of municipal waste each year of which 87% comes from households.
 Most of this waste ends up in landfills with only 19% being recycled.
 About 5 million tonnes is packaging of all sorts, some of which is recycled, and 7 million tonnes is food waste, very little of which can be reused.

 Integrating recycling and waste management into a new building or estate will create a mindset geared to preventing environmental damage.

 This can be achieved at the time of designing a building allowing for recycling containers such as separate recycling bins and compost heaps.

 Recycling materials will always involve separating them into similar piles of rubbish.
 The most common recyclable materials thrown away in household rubbish are paper, plastics, some metals (aluminium, steel) and organic waste.
 Providing areas in a building into which separate bins can be stored as well as easily accessed will encourage the occupants to recycle, making it feel an essential part of day to day life.It has become a ritual and an easy feelgood action that will supposedly 'save the planet''.
 Every little helps, but in the UK, recycling is largely irrelevant as the main climate change factor is a very high and increasing level of energy use.

 Kerbside recycling is available to 79% of the UK population and has been found to be more efficient then "bring" sites (bottle banks etc.) providing one tonne of recycled material for 14Km of road mileage (bring sites in comparison require 271km per tonne).
 It should be noted however that kerbside collection is often not available in rural areas, and when building in such areas, consideration should be given to how waste can be transported effectively and easily.